w3f/polkadot-wiki/docs/learn-accounts.md

 Multi-signature accounts have several uses:

 - securing your own stash: use additional signatories as a 2FA mechanism to secure your funds.
 One signer can be on one computer, another can be on another, or in cold storage.
 This slows down your interactions with the chain, but is orders of magnitude more secure.
-- board-decisions: legal entities such as businesses and foundations use multi-sigs to collectively govern over the entity's treasury.
+- board decisions: legal entities such as businesses and foundations use multi-sigs to collectively govern over the entity's treasury.
 - group participation in governance: a multi-sig account can do everything a regular account can.
 A multi-sig account could be a council member in Kusama's governance, where a subset of community members could vote as one entity.

 Multi-signature accounts **cannot be modified after being created**.
 Changing the set of members or altering the threshold is not possible and instead requires the dissolution of the current multi-sig and creation of a new one.
 As such, multi-sig account addresses are **determinisitic**, i.e. you can always calculate the address of a multi-sig by just knowing the members and the threshold, without the account existing yet.
 This means one can send tokens to an address which does not exist yet, and if the entities designated as the recipients come together in a new multi-sig under a matching threshold, they will immediately have access to these tokens.
 Calculating the address of a multi-sig deterministically can be done in TypeScript like so: